How to clean old coins

 All will effectively burn off the top layer of patination and leave you with a shiny coin.
 For younger coin collectors in particular, shiney coins can be a fun way to get them interested, just don't leave them in reach of both your prized collection and a bottle of tomato sauce or you could be in for a shock if they decode to "help" you out one day by carrying out a surprise coin clean!

-You should never ever use the above chemicals on a remotely rare coin.
-If you have what you think might be a rare coin always get advice from a coin dealer before you do anything and never ever be tempted to clean mint, uncirculated coins, or proof coins which are struck with a mirror like finish.
+You should never use the above chemicals or methods on a remotely rare coin before you get advice from a coin dealer or expert collector and never ever be tempted to clean mint, uncirculated coins, or proof coins which are struck with a mirror like finish as you will almost certainly damage the finish.

-We hope you've found this article useful and that you now know how to clean old coins (and when NOT to clean them!)
+We hope you’ve found this article useful and that you now know how to clean old coins (and just as importantly, when NOT to clean them!)

 dear sirs I have a large collection of old coins in Afghanistan and can bring to the United Kingdom. it starts from 1800 to 1950s. and might be some old from USA, EUROPE and ASIA. kindly reply me if you want to buy.